0v0e/0v0e/README.md

 ## 🔍 About Me

-I'm a passionate Information Technology student at George Mason University, concentrating in Cybersecurity.
-My journey into technology began in childhood, troubleshooting networks and resolving tech issues for friends and family.
-I also began  experimenting with my home network — simulating traffic congestion, running stress tests, and safely isolating environments to understand how systems respond under pressure.
-This early fascination evolved into a dedicated pursuit of cybersecurity, aiming to protect systems from unseen threats.
+I'm an Information Technology student at George Mason University, focusing on Cybersecurity.
+I've been into tech since I was a kid.
+I was always into fixing computers, helping friends and family with their tech problems, and messing around with my home network just to see how things work.
+I used to run little experiments like slowing down the network on purpose or testing how systems react under pressure.
+That curiosity eventually turned into a real passion for cybersecurity, and now I'm working toward helping protect systems from online threats.
 ---

 ## 🎓 Education